Tokarson3/HCI/stage2_requirements/c_stage_2_requirement_definition.md

 ## Main Tasks Performed by the User

-1. **Browse or Search Rudiments**
+1. **Open the Practice App**
-   The user explores the rudiment library to find a specific rudiment or discover new ones to practice.
+   The user launches the drum rudiment practice application to begin a session.

-2. **Create or Select a Practice Plan**
+2. **Select or Create a Practice Plan**
-   The user either:
+   The user prepares the session by either creating a custom plan or selecting an existing one.
+   - Browse the rudiment library.
+(User can also create custom rudiment)
-   - Adds selected rudiments to a custom practice plan, or
+   - Add rudiments to the session
-   - Chooses a predefined training plan for the session.
+   - Or select a predefined practice plan

-3. **Start Practice Session**
+3. **Practice Rudiments with the Metronome**
-   The user begins a session and practices each rudiment using the built-in metronome to maintain tempo.
+   The user practices each rudiment using the built-in metronome to maintain consistent timing.
+   - Start the metronome
+   - Play the rudiment
+   - Increase tempo if comfortable

-4. **Record Performance Data**
+4. **Record Practice Results**
-   After practicing a rudiment, the user logs their performance in the app (e.g., achieved BPM).
+   After practicing a rudiment, the user logs their performance in the app.

-5. **Track Progress During the Session**
-   The user views real-time feedback or session progress as they move through the planned rudiments.
+   - Enter achieved BPM
+   - Optionally log duration, number of repetitions or notes

-6. **Save the Practice Session**
+5. **Save the Practice Session**
-   At the end of the session, the user saves the session so the data can be used for progress tracking and future recommendations.
+   At the end of the session, the user stores the session data for future reference.
+   - Review session summary
+   - Save progress for tracking improvement over time

 <img width="641" height="361" alt="Untitled Diagram drawio" src="https://github.com/user-attachments/assets/de1629a2-31bc-48ac-bdf0-e7c5ce419780" />